junxit/us-congress-bills-115/metadata.md

 - 2018-02-27 — The Speaker designated the Honorable Jeff Denham to act as Chairman of the Committee.
 - 2018-02-27 — The previous question was ordered pursuant to the rule.
 - 2018-02-27 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of an amendment which had been debated earlier and on which further proceedings had been postponed.
+- 2018-02-28 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2018-03-01 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 339.